Opt Out: Make it a New Year’s resolution to summit the 4,000-foot peak of Mount Abraham

 “At 4,006 feet, the top is right at treeline,” he said.
 “It’s a great peak with 360-degree views, and it’s easy to get to.”

-The Green Mountain Club, which manages and maintains the Long Trail, reported the trail saw increased use this season — about 35 percent more hikers.
+The Green Mountain Club, which manages and maintains the Long Trail, reported the trail saw increased use this season — about 35% more hikers.

 “It was a combination of COVID and people just wanting to get outdoors in a safe, socially distant manner,” Hopkins said.
 “We had great weather this summer, which was perfect for dispelling a lot of pent up energy.”